RobDWaller/robdwaller.github.io/_posts/2018-11-28-requirements-rules-examples.md

 There are no rules around how you write your requirements, rules and examples.
 The aim is simply to document your plan as fast as is possible.
 As mentioned above my advice is you create this spreadsheet in a team setting as you'll be able to come up with more examples faster.
 But if you can't it isn't the end of the world.

 A Requirements, Rules and Examples spreadsheet is not a replacement for Behaviour Driven Development or Scrum Practices.
 It is an approach to help those who are currently struggling with planning tech and development projects.
 And it should be seen as a first step on your way to BDD.
-It will help you plan projects better and show to stakeholders the benefits of better planning.
+It will help you plan projects better and show stakeholders the benefits of better planning.
 And hopefully this will result in better code and products with fewer bugs.